phajy/OpticallyThinDiscs.jl/docs/Introduction.md

 ### Papers

 Here are some interesting papers and review articles to read.
+You might want to use some paper / reference manager.
+I have been using [Zotero](https://www.zotero.org/) but others are available.

 - [Measuring Black Hole Spin Using X-Ray Reflection Spectroscopy](https://ui.adsabs.harvard.edu/abs/2014SSRv..183..277R/abstract) by Reynolds (2014).
 - [First M87 Event Horizon Telescope Results.
 I. The Shadow of the Supermassive Black Hole](https://iopscience.iop.org/article/10.3847/2041-8213/ab0ec7) by the EHT Collaboration et al. (2019).